Top 10 Jeff Beck Songs

 Photo: Craig ONeal [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 One of classic rock history’s most extraordinary, innovative, and exciting guitar players of all time is none other than Mr. Jeff Beck.
-When it comes to selecting the greatest guitar players of the classic rock era, historians choose the likes of Jimmy Page, Eric Clapton, Stevie Ray Vaughan, Jimi Hendrix, David Gilmour, and of course Jeff Beck.
-Many of these greats spent time in legendary bands besides the work they did as solo artists.
+When selecting the greatest guitar players of the classic rock era, historians choose the likes of Jimmy Page, Eric Clapton, Stevie Ray Vaughan, Jimi Hendrix, David Gilmour, and Jeff Beck.
+Many of these greats spent time in legendary bands, aside from the work they did as solo artists.
 Jimmy Page with The Yardbirds and Led Zeppelin, Eric Clapton with Cream and Derek and the Dominos, David Gilmour with Pink Floyd, and of course Jeff Beck with The Yardbirds.
-Only Jim Hendrix and Stevie Ray Vaughan were rock guitar Gods whose legends grew mostly from their work as just solo artists, a fact also due to both of their lives ending much too soon.
+Only Jim Hendrix and Stevie Ray Vaughan were rock guitar Gods whose legends mainly grew from their work as just solo artists, also due to their lives ending much too soon.

-It was in 1974 when Jeff Beck released his solo album, Blow By Blow, that Jeff Beck’s fame went beyond the die-hard rock fan.
+It was in 1974, when Jeff Beck released his solo album, Blow By Blow, that Jeff Beck’s fame went beyond the die-hard rock fan.
 Blow by Blow was a platinum-selling album that hit number 4 on the Billboard Top 200 album charts.
-It which was an amazing feat for an instrumental rock album.
-The record was also produced by the renowned George Martin who had become legendary in the music world because of his work with The Beatles.
+It which was a fantastic feat for an instrumental rock album.
+The record was also produced by the renowned George Martin, who became legendary in music because of his work with The Beatles.

 Our Top 10 Jeff Beck songs list attempts to define some of the best material that Jeff Beck recorded throughout his career.
 We have excluded any of The Yardbirds material since we wish to have enough room to present some great Jeff Beck tracks.
 This is only a small sampling of some extraordinary guitar-based instrumentals that sound like no other artist but Mr. Jeff Beck.